 The EP does recognise that tax is a Member State competence, but also recalls that Member States have the opportunity to take part in enhanced cooperation.

-The Council of the EU still has to formally adopt the trilogue agreement, after which the Regulation will be published in the Official Journal of the EU and will enter into force 20 days after publication.
-Over the coming months, EIOPA will prepare the level 2 measures (delegated and implementing acts), amongst others specifying the types of costs and fees that will be capped for the Basic PEPP.The Regulation will apply 12 months after the publication of the delegated acts in the Official Journal.
+The Regulation was published in the Official Journal of the EU on 25 July 2019 and entered into force 20 days after publication.
+EIOPA is now preparing the level 2 measures (delegated and implementing acts), amongst others specifying the types of costs and fees that will be capped for the Basic PEPP.The Regulation will apply 12 months after the publication of the delegated acts in the Official Journal.

 According to the Commission, the first PEPPs are expected to come on the market soon after the date of application of the Regulation, i.e. mid- or end 2021.